The 10 Components of Fitness for Cricket

 Having not run for six years due to a focus on strength training, I struggled immensely during the run, unable to keep pace and forced to walk after just a few minutes.

-It changed my view on training, leading me to incorporate a walk/run protocol into my routine to ensure I never felt that unprepared to run again.
+It changed my view on training, leading me to incorporate a walk/run protocol into my routine to ensure I never felt unprepared to run again.

 10 Components of Fitness for Cricket